 Keurig does offer slimmer options, such as the K-Mini Plus.
 The measurements are 12.1 inches high, 4.5 inches wide, and 11.3 inches deep.
 Because of the smaller size, it only holds enough water for one cup.

-One of Nespresso’s more popular original espresso machines is the Nespresso Pixie (We reviewed Pixie in detail), which measures 9.3 inches high, 4.4 inches wide, and 12.8 inches deep.
+One of Nespresso’s more popular original espresso machines is the Nespresso Pixie, which measures 9.3 inches high, 4.4 inches wide, and 12.8 inches deep.
 The water tank is smaller than the Keurig, holding only 25 ounces.

 For the VertuoLine, the highest-rated model is the Vertuo.
 Even with the removable water tank, the measurements are 11.93 inches high, 8.32 inches wide, and 11.91 inches deep.